Best Agrolife Board Approves Stock Split and Bonus Share Issue

 Fixed Assets 373.90 3.37%

 Despite a slight decrease in total assets, Best Agrolife has shown growth in shareholder's capital and maintained a strong current asset position.
-This financial stability could be a factor in the company's consideration of share split and bonus issue.
+This financial stability may have contributed to the board's decision to approve the stock split and bonus issue.

 Conclusion